John Kaleo: College career

 Kaleo then transferred to the University of Maryland for his final two seasons.
 As a senior, he set single-season school records in passing yards (3,392), completions (286), attempts (482), total yards (3,472) as well as single-game touchdown passes with five.
 After his senior year, he participated in the Blue–Gray Football Classic.

 Coaching career

-He served two seasons, 2007 and 2008, as the offensive coordinator and quarterbacks coach for the Iona College Gaels.
-Newly hired Towson head coach Rob Ambrose selected Kaleo as his quarterbacks coach.
-He currently has two sons by the names of Parker and Carson.
+Kaleo served two seasons, 2007 and 2008, as the offensive coordinator and quarterbacks coach for the Iona College Gaels.
+In 2009, newly hired Towson head coach Rob Ambrose selected Kaleo as his quarterbacks coach.

+Kaleo was named the offensive coordinator for the Tampa Bay Storm in 2011.